minima-global/minidocs/docs/runanode/selectplatform/linuxvpsservice.md

 ---
-sidebar_position: 3
+sidebar_position: 5
 ---

 # Linux VPS (as a Service)

 Installing Minima as a background process with SystemD is an alternative to using Docker.
 SystemD is a daemon server that enables applications to run as background processes.

-Once your node is set up, you will be able to use Minima's decentralized applications.

 The following instructions assume your server is using **Debian OS with no existing installations.**